Reading Time: 8 minutes

 When you begin to float, you are no longer sprinting at 90 percent speed.

 You should be relaxed and able to feel the downshift in speed.
 80-85 percent speed is a good number to aim for.

-Check out two options for speed endurance workouts below:
+Check out three options for speed endurance workouts below:

 • 80 meters x 5

 • 80m, 100m, 120m, 150m x 1

 To maximize speed and performance, rest 5-10 minutes between reps.